Flow-Roll/FlowRoll_Contracts/README.md

 The fee is taken from the Dice Roll Cost only, which was added to the prize pool on betting.

 With 1 FLOW as a dice roll cost,
-10% of house edge and 0.01 reveal compensation the
+10% of house edge and 0.01 reveal compensation:

-The owner of the NFT receives 0.1 FLOW, the reveal compensation is 0.01 FLOW and the prize pool will get 0.9 FLOW
+The owner of the NFT receives 0.1 FLOW, the reveal compensation is 0.01 FLOW and 0.9 FLOW will stay in the prize pool from the dice roll cost.